Solant/playwright-cypress-adapter/COMPATIBILITY.md

 ### 2. Assertions

-`.should()` assertions are supported (some of them might be missing), but there are just too many of them for this list (the whole chai BDD list).
+`.should()` assertions are supported (some of them are missing), but there are just too many of them for this list (the whole chai BDD list).

 `expect()` assertions are not supported because their chained API is trickier to reimplement and as they rely too much